Video Captures 'Curious White Shark' Swimming Behind Research Boat

 CHATHAM (CBS) — The Atlantic White Shark Conservancy released a new video with underwater footage of a shark off Cape Cod.

-They said the “curious white shark” was trailing close behind a research boat last Friday.READ MORE: Frozen Shrimp Recall Expanded Following Reported Salmonella Cases
+They said the “curious white shark” was trailing close behind a research boat last Friday.READ MORE: Boston-Based State Street Corporation Is Closing Its New York Offices

 Cool underwater video footage of a curious white shark from last Friday's research trip where @GregSkomal of @MassDMF, working with the Atlantic White Shark Conservancy, tagged four sharks off the coast of Cape Cod! pic.twitter.com/8vDUf3KHI5

-— Atlantic White Shark Conservancy (@A_WhiteShark) August 16, 2021READ MORE: LOOK: Adorable Baby Sloth Born At Stone Zoo Holds 'Nice And Tight To Mom'
+— Atlantic White Shark Conservancy (@A_WhiteShark) August 16, 2021READ MORE: Burlington Police Investigating 2 Reports Of Suspicious Man Approaching Teen Girls

-On that same trip, Dr. Greg Skomal and his team tagged four additional sharks.MORE NEWS: Closing Arguments Set For Trial Of Thomas Latanowich, Accused Of Killing Yarmouth Police Sgt.
-Sean Gannon
+On that same trip, Dr. Greg Skomal and his team tagged four additional sharks.MORE NEWS: Frozen Shrimp Recall Expanded Following Reported Salmonella Cases

 The goal is to study the sharks’ hunting patterns to better protect beachgoers.